georgexyz19/georgexyz.com/content/posts/pelican-source-code-plugin.rst

 Plugin Settings
 ---------------

-Add the following settings to the :code:`pelicanconf.py`, the Pelican will automatically load the plugin.
+Add the following settings to the :code:`pelicanconf.py`.
+Pelican will automatically load the plugin.

 .. code-block:: settings